nyuzui/week-3/week 3 HW.md

 # Homework 3
 Link: https://codepen.io/nyuzui/pen/dywOrmj

 ps : i didnt have a partner for this assignment so i did not know what to do for the partner portions of the homework.

 ## Video 1:
 ### What made the idea viable?
+highlighting the parts that you are looking for is very important
 ### What is the original issue with the Lit code highlighter?
+that sometimes it highlights the enitre thing instead of specific stuff
 ### What’s a strategy you can engage in in order to refactor toward better code?
 What strategy / how many iterations did I go through to get “better code”? - What makes this code better?

 ## Video 2:
 ### What weird event did I implement to solve a UX problem?